kindredgroup/puppet-pmtprovider/README.md

 for ensuring state could inadvertently carry over configuration that affects what the state should look like.
-For example, --module_repository is set based on configuration or command line arguments to the puppet agent | apply execution, by shelling out the puppet command we have more flexibility in that regard.
+For example, --module_repository is set based on configuration or command line arguments to the puppet agent | apply execution, by shelling out the puppet command we have more flexibility in that regard since we can just parameterize the execution on our own.

 ## Setup